aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

               ^

     My best guess:
+        Important: Python did not give us much information regarding the cause of the error.
+We make an effort below to guess what went wrong, but we might guess incorrectly.

         You were trying to assign a value to the Python keyword 'def'.
         This is not allowed.